-These contrasts can also been seen in various destinations of Japan.
+These contrasts can been seen in various destinations of Japan.
 Tokyo is a highly polished metropolis known for high fashion and technical gadgets.
 Hakone is where you will see a slower side as you enjoy a kaiseki dinner at your hot spring ryokan inn.
-Hiroshima you find peace in a city devastated by war.
-Miyajima you will see the world is reborn and filled with beauty.
+In Hiroshima you find peace in a city devastated by war.
+In Miyajima you will see the world is reborn and filled with beauty.
 You will then travel to Kyoto that has survived for 1200 years and is the home of Japanese traditional culture like tea ceremony and flower arranging.
 Finally you will find yourself in Osaka known as the kitchen of Japan and its down to Earth locals.

 Japan is a land of contradictions but it works and it works well.

 Your airport pick up will meet you at Narita or Haneda Airport and will take you to your hotel in Tokyo by public transportation.
-They will validate your JR Rail Passes, make seat reservations, answer any of your questions and hand you your pocket WIFI devise to use during your trip.
+They will validate your JR Rail Passes, make seat reservations, answer any of your questions and hand you your pocket WIFI device to use during your trip.
 In the evening you will be free to have dinner as you like though your airport pick up will make a few recommendations.
 The train from Narita Airport to Tokyo Station will take approximately 65 minutes.

 Your private local guide will meet you in the lobby of your hotel and will show you Tokyo.
 They will take you to sights that interest you and will also make suggestions.
 We can work on the sightseeing itinerary before you go to Tokyo to better tailor your sightseeing.
 Some places you might enjoy are Shinjuku, Harajuku, Asakura or many other options.
 Your guide will also make suggestions for things to do in the evening and the following day.
-Meals included: Breakfast
+Meals: Breakfast

 One of the best ways to experience a culture is just to wander around and allow things to happen.
 Your guide from day 2 will give you some suggestions about where to go and what to do.
 They may even suggest a few places to eat for lunch.
 For dinner we can arrange for you to have dinner at one of Tokyo's many wonderful restaurants and you may want to try one of their many Michelin starred one.
-Meals included: Breakfast
+Meals: Breakfast

 After breakfast you will be going to Hakone, which is one of the finest hot spring resorts in Japan.
 This area has been popular as a hot spring resort for hundreds of years.
 Its natural beauty and abundance of hot spring baths make it an ideal spot to relax after spending time in the capital, just as feudal lords did hundreds of years ago.
 While in Hakone you will have the chance to walk parts of the old Tokaido highway which connected Edo (Tokyo) with Kyoto in times past, ride the scenic Tozan Railway through the mountains, and visit the breathtaking Lake Ashinoko.
 The train from Tokyo Station to Hakone Yumoto Station will take approximately 1 hour.
-Meals included: Breakfast, Dinner
+Meals: Breakfast & Dinner

 Hiroshima was the first city to ever experience an atomic bomb which physically destroyed it.
 The people of Hiroshima, however, rebuilt the city, filling it with charm and history.
 Hiroshima is also famous for its food, specifically Okonomiyaki which is a must try inexpensive lunch or dinner.
 While in Hiroshima you can visit the Peace Museum and Park, Shukkeien Garden, or the Hondori Shopping Arcade.
 The bullet train from Hakone to Hiroshima will take approximately 4 hours and 20 minutes.
-Meals included: Breakfast
+Meals: Breakfast

 You will take a train and ferry to Miyajima, which literally means "shrine island", located in the Seto Inland Sea.
 It is considered to be a sacred place and it provides a stunning example of the ability of the Japanese people to seamlessly blend architecture with natural beauty.
 Deer and monkeys wander freely around Miyajima, especially on Mt.
 Misen, the tallest mountain on the island, where there is a good view of the Seto Sea.
 Here you will stay in a ryokan inn and be served a seafood kaiseki meal featuring oysters from the local sea.
 The train from Hiroshima Station to Miyajimaguchi Port will take approximately 30 minutes.
-Meals included: Breakfast, Dinner
+Meals: Breakfast, Dinner

 Nara is located in the central west of Honshu, the Japanese main island.
 Formerly known as Heijo-kyo, this city occupies an important position in the history of Japan as the first capital from 710 until 784.
 During this period, a large number of shrines and temples were erected under the protection of the imperial family and aristocrats.
 However, when the monks in the surrounding hills started gaining too much influence and eventually tried to seize power, it was decided to move the capital to Heian-kyo, nowadays known as Kyoto.
 Many of the temples built at the height of Heijo-kyo, like the Todai-ji and Horyuji temples, are currently registered as World Heritage Sites.
 Both Japanese and foreign tourists visit the city to see these temples, to walk among the free-roaming deer of Nara park or to visit some of the beautiful scenic mountains surrounding the city.
 The train from Kyoto Station to Nara Station will take about 45 minutes.
-Meals included: Breakfast
+Meals: Breakfast

 Osaka is most famous for its inhabitants and local cuisine.
 The people of Osaka are widely known for their outgoing spirit and friendliness and the local dialect has been adapted as the standard for stand-up comedians and actors.
 Osaka’s regional cuisine is thought to be the best in Japan.
 Dishes include okonomiyaki (a pancake-based dish containing vegetables, meat, and/or seafood), takoyaki (octopus dumplings) and udon noodles.
 The train from Kyoto to Osaka will take about 40 minutes.
-Meals included: Breakfast
+Meals: Breakfast

 Your private local guide will meet you in the lobby of your hotel and will show you Osaka.
 This city is filled with hidden gems that most tourists have no idea they exist like Doguyasuji Street for restaurant owners, Kuromon Ichiba local market street and Amemura.
 We can work on the sightseeing itinerary before you go to Osaka to better tailor your sightseeing.
-Meals included: Breakfast
+Meals: Breakfast